shishifubing/app-desktop-useless-cpp-gui/README.md

 ## Features

-- Absolutely useless
+- Useless
+- Basic C++, Qt5
 - Has CI
 - Packaged as an AppImage
-- Scanned by sonarqube
+- Scanned by Sonarqube

 ## Demo